dxpr/dxpr_satis/README.md

 repository_build_1 exited with code 0
 ```

-- You should see the fimilar generated output below:
+- You should see the familiar generated output below:

 ```bash
 $ tree web/